MrApurvMishra/RL-FunctionApprox.-CartPole/README.md

-# RL-FunctionApprox.-CartPole
+# RL using Function Approximation

-Neural network employed to approximate the state-action value function and control the agent for the Cart-Pole problem.
+Neural network employed to approximate the state-action value function and control the agent.

+*   Environment used: Cart-Pole
+*   NN structure: input layer, 3 hidden layers with 100 terms each, output layer